 – Set smaller attainable goals that will help you in getting closer and eventually achieving that “bigger picture.”
 So often, we immediately attempt that big picture change, and when we’re not successful, we give up.
 Setting smaller goals that allow us to have accomplishments on a more regular basis will help us to stay driven and motivated towards achieving that bigger change.

-– I am also a huge fan of lists.
-I make a list for almost everything.
+– Make lists.
+I’m a huge fan of lists – I make one for almost everything.
 This helps me to clearly define the steps I need to take in order to achieve a goal, make a change, and step outside my comfort zone.
 There is this sense of relief I get from crossing something off my list after I’ve accomplished it.
 This tool can also help to reduce anxiety we might have about making the change because each step is clearly defined.

 There are so many benefits to be gained by stepping outside your comfort zone.
 Yes, it might be uncomfortable for a little while, but those feelings will pass.
 Remember being uncomfortable is an opportunity to grow.
 In this large world of fish, be a lobster!